Slower price hikes in Colombia

 Tenant Security: The rules for renewal and termination tend to favor landlords.
 If the tenant owes rent, the landlord can seize his properties.
 And even if eviction proceedings are long, the tenant is required to pay the rent for the duration of the proceeding.

-In August 2017, inflation went up to around 3.9% from 3.4% in July, however the price level is still within the central banks' 2%-4% target rate.
+In November 2019, annual inflation slightly fell to around 3.8% from 3.9% in October, although the price level is still within the central banks´ 2%-4% target rate.